mimuw-jnp2-rust/twitter-na-pewno-bot/README.md

-# Frobnicator (this is a template)
+# na pewno bot for Twitter

 ## Authors
-- Andrzej Głuszak (@agluszak on GitHub)
-- Linus Torvalds (@torvalds on GitHub)
+- Michał Skwarek (@mskwr on GitHub)

 ## Description
-Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.
+Annual surveys show that the most popular orthographic error among Poles online for 2020, 2021 and 2022 is the phrase "na pewno" (which means "certainly"), incorrectly spelled as "napewno".
+On Twitter, this mistake is made by more than 1,000 people every day.
+The job of the na pewno bot for Twitter is to improve these stats.

 ## Features
-- map generator
-- shooting
-- enemy AI
-- game state saving and loading
-- scores
+- finding all tweets containing "napewno"
+- correcting orthography by automatically replying to these tweets
+- maintaining statistics, including how many people per day made the mistake
+- providing daily reports on the profile, comparing the results with the previous day

 ## Plan
-In the first part we're going to implement the basics: movement, physics and shooting.
-The enemies will simply bounce from one edge of the platform to the other.
-There will be only a single map.

-In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.
+In the first part I am going to implement the basics: a bot that will find "napewno" errors and respond to them in the identical, same way.
+In the second part I am going to add varied answers, keeping statistics, daily posting of reports.

 ## Libraries
-- Bevy
-- Serde (for serialization)
+- twitter-v2 (official Rust bindings for Twitter API v2)